dougaicoin/whitepaper/README.md

 - **Governance Rights:** Staked tokens grant voting power in platform governance decisions.
 - **Lock-up Periods:** Various staking durations are available, with longer periods offering higher rewards.

-The $DOUG token, built on the Solana SPL token standard, creates a robust economic model that incentivizes participation, ensures fair compensation, and drives the growth of the DougAI platform while maintaining its decentralized nature.
+The $DOUGAI token, built on the Solana SPL token standard, creates a robust economic model that incentivizes participation, ensures fair compensation, and drives the growth of the DougAI platform while maintaining its decentralized nature.

 ### 5. Roadmap